astronomer/docs/astro/develop-project.md

   :::tip

-  If you don't want keys in this file to be pushed back up to your GitHub repository, consider adding this file to `.gitignore`.
+  Older versions of the Astro runtime contain different versions of Python.
+To find the python version in an image, use `docker run quay.io/astronomer/astro-runtime:4.3.0-base`.
+The version numbers in the *Copy requirements directory* command above may need to be changed if a different version of Python is used.

   :::

   :::info

-  If your repository is hosted somewhere other than GitHub, replace the location of your SSH key in the `ssh-keyscan` command.
+  If your repository is hosted somewhere other than GitHub, replace the domain in the `ssh-keyscan` command with the domain where the package is hosted.

   :::